This time I suffered with cancer.

 Disability was next.

 The word is usually related to permanent disabilities.
 Those who suffer with catastrophic illnesses or injuries, who suffer with long term or life long disability, will forever have a bigger place in my heart.
-It is also important to recognize that partial and temporary disability are difficult and the loss is real.
+And, it is important to recognize that partial and temporary disability are difficult and the loss is real.

 The ability to go to the bathroom has returned, but for the full two weeks in the hospital, the need to be accompanied to the bathroom by a staff person, added to the misery of feeling that I could not properly perform the basic bodily functions.

 Concentrating to do my normal tasks, like writing this blog post, has been a challenge.
-Ideas roll around in my head, but sitting down to do what I want to do, requires a lot more effort than it did a few weeks ago.
+Ideas roll around in my head, but sitting down to do what I want to do, requires a lot more effort to overcome a weakened physical condition, than it did a few weeks ago.

 My recovery involves facing a battle on these two fronts of disorientation and disability.